sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## reboot
    Regular reboot is supported transparently, as it just restarts the entire system and  goes through systemd, as long as `system container ...` commands are used instead of corresponding `docker ...` commands.

+# multi-ASIC support:
+For some features multiple instances are running as one per ASIC, and possibly one for host too.
+They all use same built image, but with some differences in runtime parameters as below
+  * Name of the container
+    e.g. "bgp, bgp0, bgp1, bgp2, bgp3, bgp4, bgp5"

+  * NAMESPACE_ID - the environment variable
 # Service install for kube managed features

 Points to note: